guylando/MVC302RedirectCacheBug/README.md

 1. Run the site and open http://localhost:5000 in chrome desktop.
 2. Clear chrome cache and cookies and everything and then re-enter http://localhost:5000 (the goal is that in this step chrome disk cache caches the 302 redirect from http://localhost:5000 to http://localhost:5000/Home/A
 3. Click the button to be transferred to B page.
-4. Click the button to be transferred to A page.
-5. Click the button to be transferred to B page.
-6. Click browser back button will trigger infinite redirect bug.
+4. Click browser back button will trigger infinite redirect bug.

 Screenshot of the infinite redirect: https://github.com/guylando/MVC302RedirectCacheBug/blob/master/screenshot%20infinite%20redirect.png